-A-ha (stylized a-ha;) was a Norwegian band formed in Oslo in 1982.
-The band was founded by Morten Harket (vocals), Magne Furuholmen (keyboards) and Pål Waaktaar (guitars).
-The group initially rose to fame during the mid-1980s after being discovered by musician and producer John Ratcliff, and had continued global success in the 1990s and 2000s.
+A-ha (usually stylized as a-ha;) is a Norwegian band formed in Oslo in 1982.
+Founded by Paul Waaktaar-Savoy (guitars), Magne Furuholmen (keyboards, guitars) and Morten Harket (vocals), the band rose to fame during the mid-1980s and continued its global success in the 1990s and the 21st century.

 A-ha achieved their biggest success with their debut album Hunting High and Low in 1985.
 That album peaked at number one in their native Norway, number 2 in the UK, and number 15 on the US Billboard album chart; yielded two international number-one singles: "Take On Me" and "The Sun Always Shines on TV"; and earned the band a Grammy Award nomination as Best New Artist.
 In the UK, Hunting High and Low continued its chart success into the following year, becoming one of the best-selling albums of 1986.
 The band released studio albums in 1986, 1988, and 1990, with single hits including Hunting High and Low, The Living Daylights, Stay on These Roads and Crying in the Rain.
 In 1994, after their fifth studio album, Memorial Beach (1993), failed to achieve the commercial success of their previous albums, the band went on a hiatus.